awsdocs/amazon-kendra-developer-guide/doc_source/API_QueryResultItem.md

 Required: No

  **ScoreAttributes**   <a name="Kendra-Type-QueryResultItem-ScoreAttributes"></a>
 Indicates the confidence that Amazon Kendra has that a result matches the query that you provided\.
-Each result is placed into a bin that indicates the confidence, `VERY_HIGH`, `HIGH`, and `MEDIUM`\.
+Each result is placed into a bin that indicates the confidence, `VERY_HIGH`, `HIGH`, `MEDIUM` and `LOW`\.
 You can use the score to determine if a response meets the confidence needed for your application\.
-Confidence scores are only returned for results with the `Type` field set to `QUESTION_ANSWER` or `ANSWER`\.
-This field is not returned if the `Type` field is set to `DOCUMENT`\.
+The field is only set to `LOW` when the `Type` field is set to `DOCUMENT` and Amazon Kendra is not confident that the result matches the query\.
 Type: [ScoreAttributes](API_ScoreAttributes.md) object
 Required: No